Expanding Blues Guitar

 Learn and ask questions with Jamey Arent every week.

-Unlimited access to recordings of class.
+Unlimited access to recordings from class.

-Practice with people who share your passion.
+Practice with people who share your love of guitar.

-Jamey Arent
+Taught by Jamey Arent

 I'm a Los Angeles-based touring/session guitarist, solo artist, and music educator.
 I've toured/recorded with Frankie Valli, Smokey Robinson, Matthew Morrison, B. Slade, Spencer Day, Nigel Hall, and Raquel Rodriguez.
 I am an adjunct professor of guitar at Los Angeles City College.